-Brown rice has a natural bitter tone.
+Brown rice has a naturally bitter tone.
 Salt helps to remove the bitterness from the rice and facilitates the absorption of water.
-A small amount of salt can also bring out the sweetness from the brown rice.
+A small amount of salt can also bring out the sweetness of brown rice.

-- The heat will penetrate into the core of the brown rice (= fluffy rice).
+- The heat will penetrate into the core of the brown rice.

 - The cooking temperature is above 100ºC, which results in sweetness in flavor and mochi-mochi (perfectly chewy) texture.

-- Cooks evenly, the rice texture will be the same throughout.
+- Cooks evenly, and the rice texture will be the same throughout.

 “Kani Ana” – Perfectly Cooked Instant Pot Brown Rice